achrafdjerida/Alsat-2B/README.md

 # Alsat-2B

- Super-Resolution
-Super-resolution Dataset based on Alsat-2B
+This is a Super-resolution  Dataset created based on Alsat-2B images.
+It is a part from the paper submitted to IGARSS 2021.